CambridgeEngineering/PartIA-Computing-Lent-doc/deliverables.rst

      def rivers_with_station(stations):

    where ``stations`` is a list of ``MonitoringStation`` objects.
-The returned container should not contain duplicates entries.
+The returned container should not contain duplicate entries.

    .. tip::